 Hey there.
 I'm Tim, and I love solving problems using code, math, and algorithms.
-I've freelanced, worked for a startup, and participated in a lot of programming contests.
-I've also held a few algorithmic contests myself to show people the fun challenges you can tackle in computer science.
+I've freelanced, worked for a startup, and participated in a lot of programming contests, and placed in a few.
+I've also helped organize some algorithmic contests myself to show people the fun challenges you can tackle in computer science.

 I've been deeply in love with code since I was 13, when I stumbled upon a guide to building websites in a book I was reading.
 After a few years of messing around, I started contributing to Sage, and in particular, Sage Notebook, its web interface, and eventually became a core contributor to the notebook, and its release maintainer for a few releases.
 Sadly, I had to stop when I entered college, but in its stead I discovered the UP Programming Guild, and through it the excitement of programming contests.
 In my second year of college, I started freelancing, and continued until the middle of my third year, when I was recruited into Kalibrr, where I remain til now.